scottyschup/ruby-curriculum/language-basics/classes.md

 ```

 This is the preferred way to do things in Ruby.
 It can be confusing
-because it is not always clear that we want to call a variable
+because it is not always clear that we want to call a method (instead
-(instead of using a variable), but the advantage is concision.
+of using a variable), but the advantage is concision.

 ## Defining class methods